CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

 The emr_lib file contains a create_default_security_group() function with a vpc (virtual private cloud) id, edit this id to match your vpc id for the region your account is created.

-This project can be used as a model to design your own custom Automated pipelines utilizing EMR, SPARK, LIVY and REDSHIFT.
+This project can be used as a model to design your own custom Automated pipelines utilizing EMR, EC2, SPARK, LIVY and REDSHIFT in a cost efficient manner.